applicaster/developer.applicaster.com/book/zappifest/plugins-manifest-format.md

 **data**                          | An optional section the defines plugin data source configuration.
 Read more [here](#custom-configuration-sections).
 **advertising**                   | An optional section the defines plugin data source configuration.
 Read more [here](#custom-configuration-sections).
 **preload**                   | An optional boolean key, that defines if plugin can be hooked (loaded), before the screen loads
-**localizations**						  | An optional section the defines plugin localizations configuration, the languages is taken from app family configured languages.
+**localizations**						  | This section defines plugin localizations configuration, the languages is taken from app family configured languages.
 All the fields types in this section are `textarea`, and there is no need to mention field type in the manifest.
 Read more [here](#custom-configuration-sections)

 <a name=localizations"></a>
 ##### Localizations Example